AllenInstitute/bmtk/docs/autodocs/source/index.rst

-   BMTK isn't just a simulation tool, but is designed to support the full workflow that would be required for developing realistic models of the brain; from building network models from scratch, to using running existing models with novel conditions, to doing pertubraiton analysis and parameter searching before an experiment.
+   BMTK isn't just a simulation tool, but is designed to support the full workflow that would be required for developing realistic models of the brain; from building network models from scratch, to using running existing models with novel conditions, to doing perturbation analysis and parameter searching before an experiment.

    .. grid:: 2

       .. grid-item::

-         * An API for building instantiable models that can encorporate exitings cell and connectivity data.
+         * An API for building instantiable models that can encorporate existing cell and connectivity data

-         * Provides a framework to easily share models and allow for scientist to expand upon existing models and simulations.
+         * Provides a framework to easily share models and allows for scientist to expand upon existing models and simulations

          * Quickly set-up and run a variety of simulations on built or borrowed models under varying conditions

-           * Create your own variety of network input stimuli or import experimental data.
+           * Create your own variety of network input stimuli or import experimental data

-           * Simulate recording from a variety of different modalities.
+           * Simulate recording from a variety of different modalities

-           * Combine multple networks into one simulation, or silence subsets of an existing network.
+           * Combine multiple networks into one simulation, or silence subsets of an existing network

-           * Run multiple simulations in parallel or serial for parameter optimization.
+           * Run multiple simulations in parallel or serial for parameter optimization

-         * A suite of funtions for analyzing and visualizing network structure and simulations results.
+         * A suite of functions for analyzing and visualizing network structure and simulations results

-         * Programatically adjust cell and synaptic properties on-the-fly during simulations.
+         * Programatically adjust cell and synaptic properties on-the-fly during simulations

       .. grid-item::